Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: Experiments on Synthetic Problems

 The results are shown in \cref{fig:cped-anova-synthetic-objective-results-disjoint,fig:cped-anova-synthetic-objective-results-overlap}.
 The value at each $\gamma^\prime$ can be interpreted as a \emph{target-dependent} importance: it indicates which hyperparameters matter most if we aim to optimize the objective up to the top-$\gamma^\prime$ performance.

 We first discuss the disjoint-domain setting (\cref{eq:toy-domains-disjoint}) with $\gamma=1.0$ (\cref{fig:cped-anova-synthetic-objective-results-disjoint}).
-In this figure, around $\gamma^\prime\approx 0.5$, the HPI of the gating variable $c$ is the largest, whereas for a tighter target such as $\gamma^\prime\approx 0.1$, the HPI shifts to $x$, and for looser targets such as $\gamma^\prime\approx 0.9$, the HPI is dominated by $y$.
+Around $\gamma^\prime\approx 0.5$, the gating variable $c$ has the largest HPI, whereas for a tighter target (\eg, $\gamma^\prime\approx 0.1$), the HPI shifts to $x$, and for looser targets (\eg, $\gamma^\prime\approx 0.9$), the HPI is dominated by $y$.
 This behavior is intuitive.
-When $c<0.5$, the objective equals $x$ and is restricted to a low-valued range (\ie, better performance), while when $c\ge 0.5$, the objective equals $y$ and lies in a high-valued range (\ie, worse performance).
-Accordingly, whether a sample achieves at least median-level performance is largely determined by which branch is selected, which is reflected by the high importance of $c$ around $\gamma^\prime\approx 0.5$.
-On the other hand, to achieve further better performance (smaller $\gamma^\prime$), it is no longer sufficient to select the favorable branch; one must further optimize the active variable itself, which explains the increasing importance of $x$ as $\gamma^\prime$ decreases.
+When $c<0.5$, the objective equals $x$ and lies in a low (better) range; when $c\ge 0.5$, it equals $y$ and lies in a high (worse) range.
+Thus, achieving roughly median performance is mainly determined by the selected branch, explaining the high importance of $c$ near $\gamma^\prime\approx 0.5$.
+For smaller $\gamma^\prime$, selecting the favorable branch is not enough; one must optimize the active variable, which explains the increasing importance of $x$.
 Moreover, for $\gamma^\prime<0.5$, top-$\gamma^\prime$ performance requires the $c<0.5$ branch and $y$ to be inactive, which is consistent with the (near) zero importance of $y$.
-Conversely, for $\gamma^\prime>0.5$, whether a sample falls into the top-$\gamma^\prime$ region is determined by selecting the $c\ge 0.5$ branch, leading $x$ to be inactive and unimportant.
+Conversely, for $\gamma^\prime>0.5$, the $c\ge 0.5$ branch dominates, making $y$ important and $x$ inactive (hence unimportant).